-The phrase "termination of parental rights" can be the most frightening words a parent can hear.
+The phrase "termination of parental rights" can be some of the most frightening words a parent can hear.
 Fears of losing a child to "the system" can push a parent to work on improving their situation for the child's benefit.
 However, to some, termination brings relief, as the parent knows that they can't provide for the child but may have been unable to reach out for help.
-Some parents voluntarily terminate their parental interest as they feel it’s best for the child.
+Some parents voluntarily terminate their parental interest as they feel it's best for the child.

 Common Grounds for Terminating Parental Rights

 Factors for determining whether a child is abused or may have their parental rights terminated include: